microsoft/terraform-provider-power-platform/docs/resources/rest.md

 - `create` (Attributes) Create operation (see [below for nested schema](#nestedatt--create))
 - `destroy` (Attributes) Destroy operation (see [below for nested schema](#nestedatt--destroy))
-- `environment_id` (String) Id of the Dynamics 365 environment
 - `read` (Attributes) Read operation (see [below for nested schema](#nestedatt--read))
-- `scope` (String) Authentication scope for the request if environment_id is not provided.
-See more: [Authentication Scopes](https://learn.microsoft.com/en-us/entra/identity-platform/scopes-oidc)
 - `update` (Attributes) Update operation (see [below for nested schema](#nestedatt--update))

 ### Read-Only